ylqi007/py-utils/README.md

 Note:

 1. The parameters in `coco2voc.sh` file can be changed according to specific images and annotations directory.
 2. The classes provided in `COCO.cats` is 91 classes which is according to the paper.
-But COCO_2014 and COCO_2017, there are only 80 classes, therefore some classes need to delete.
+But there are only 80 classes in COCO_2014 and COCO_2017, therefore some classes need to delete.

 ### 2. Statistic the frequencies of each class

+- [ ] TODO